Table of Contents

 Before you can persuade a candidate to join your organization, you must inform them of the role’s responsibilities so that they (and you!) can determine whether or not they are a good fit.

 A solid job description will include a detailed and comprehensive description of the title, role, responsibilities, and qualifications for the position, with a focus on the position’s specialization.
+For example, if you want to hire a travel nurse, you should include requirements for qualifications such as a compact nursing license.

 An excellent recruiting strategy identifies and markets the capabilities that they require.